 Today, a free pattern with a difference – there's no pattern!
 Well, and it's not actually free.
 Other than that – it's a free pattern!
 What on earth am I talking about?
 Well, I'm not making any sense because I'm just over-the-top-super-excited.
 You see, I made my own fabric and the fabric includes the pattern.

 Here it is.
 Ta dah!
 Looks a bit odd, right?
 My husband saw it and said, “Well, it looks a bit patchy!”

 Have you ever tried to design your own fabric?
 It's hard!
 Very hard.
-I'm still learning about fabric color theory in the Free Class on color theory for sewing and quilting.
+I'm still learning about fabric color theory.
 I'm certainly no graphic designer, so I started out with some easier patterns in spots and stripes.
 I learned how to make repeating patterns in Photoshop and used a pre-designed color palette from Design Seeds.

 But rather than design just a plain piece of fabric, I wanted to design it as a pre-filled pattern piece.
 So the design I drew for the fabric incorporated the pattern pieces and then I filled them with the repeating design.
 So now I have all the fabric I need to complete 3 different pleated cosmetics bags, including the lining and some embellishments – all on the same single piece of fabric.
 Waste = zero.
 Happiness = 100%.